-- Quizzes: There are Quiz Review Questions in each module covering the module materials.
+- Quizzes: There is a quiz ("Review Questions") in each module covering the module materials.
 They are not graded.
 You are encouraged to take the Questions as often as you wish to help you practice your skills. - Ungraded Discussion Forums: There are ungraded discussion forums throughout the course.
 You are encouraged to share your knowledge and learn from your peers. - Live classroom sessions: Live classroom sessions will be offered during this course.
 Days/times will be posted in the announcements area.
 Students are not required to attend and recordings will be provided when possible.